Sebidev/Server_LCD-Display/README.md

 Python 3 for computer/server program and VSCode with PlatformIO you need them to be able to build the firmware for the microcontroller.

 The Python program only works on Linux not on Windows or MacOS.
+I have tested it on Arch Linux, Debian, Rocky Linux and on Ubuntu.

 ### The way to start
 ```